Jesus: Teachings and miracles

 In the Synoptics, Jesus teaches extensively, often in parables, about the Kingdom of God (or, in Matthew, the Kingdom of Heaven).
 The Kingdom is described as both imminent and already present in the ministry of Jesus.
 Jesus promises inclusion in the Kingdom for those who accept his message.
 He talks of the "Son of Man", an apocalyptic figure who will come to gather the chosen.

 Jesus calls people to repent their sins and to devote themselves completely to God.
 He tells his followers to adhere to Jewish law, although he is perceived by some to have broken the law himself, for example regarding the Sabbath.
 When asked what the greatest commandment is, Jesus replies: "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind ...
 And a second is like it: 'You shall love your neighbor as yourself.'"
 Other ethical teachings of Jesus include loving your enemies, refraining from hatred and lust, turning the other cheek, and forgiving people who have sinned against you.

 John's Gospel presents the teachings of Jesus not merely as his own preaching, but as divine revelation.
 John the Baptist, for example, states in John 3:34: "He whom God has sent speaks the words of God, for he gives the Spirit without measure."
 In John 7:16 Jesus says, "My teaching is not mine but his who sent me."
 He asserts the same thing in John 14:10: "Do you not believe that I am in the Father and the Father is in me?
 The words that I say to you I do not speak on my own; but the Father who dwells in me does his works."

-Approximately 30 parables form about one-third of Jesus' recorded teachings.
+Approximately 30 parables form about one-third of Jesus's recorded teachings.
 The parables appear within longer sermons and at other places in the narrative.
 They often contain symbolism, and usually relate the physical world to the spiritual.
 Common themes in these tales include the kindness and generosity of God and the perils of transgression.
 Some of his parables, such as the Prodigal Son, are relatively simple, while others, such as the Growing Seed, are sophisticated, profound and abstruse.
 When asked by his disciples why he speaks in parables to the people, Jesus replies that the chosen disciples have been given to "know the secrets of the kingdom of heaven", unlike the rest of their people, "For the one who has will be given more and he will have in abundance.
 But the one who does not have will be deprived even more", going on to say that the majority of their generation have grown "dull hearts" and thus are unable to understand.